nngogol/PySimpleGUIDocGen/db/markdown input files/4_Release_notes.md

 It's a recipe for success if done right.
 PySimpleGUI has completed the "Make it run" phase.
 It's far from "right" in many ways.
 These are being worked on.
 The module has historically been particularly poor for PEP8 compliance.
 It was a learning exercise that turned into a somewhat complete GUI solution for lightweight problems.

 While the internals to PySimpleGUI are a tad sketchy, the public interfaces into the SDK are more strictly defined and comply with PEP8 naming conventions.
-A set of "PEP8 Bindings" was released in summar 2019 to ensure the enternally facing interfaces all adhere to PEP8 names.
+A set of "PEP8 Bindings" was released in summar 2019 to ensure the externally facing interfaces all adhere to PEP8 names.

 Please log bugs and suggestions **only on the PySimpleGUI GitHub**!
 It will only make the code stronger and better in the end, a good thing for us all, right?
 Logging them elsewhere doesn't enable the core developer and other PySimpleGUI users to help.
 To make matters worse, you may get bad advice from other sites because there are simply not many PySimpleGUI experts, yet.